-What are the five punishments under Penal Code Section 18?
+What are the 5 Thailand laws and punishments under Penal Code Section 18?

 The five punishments under Penal Code Section 18 include the death sentence, imprisonment, confinement, a number of hefty fines or forfeiture of property.
 These five punishments are all severe and coincide with the crime that has been committed.

 Thailand practices capital punishment, and the death sentence is carried out by lethal injection.
 The death penalty may not be imposed immediately.
 Instead, there is a delay to give the convicted person time to appeal to two courts as well as ask for a King’s pardon.
 If the case is not granted an appeal, the convicted person will be transferred to the notorious Bang Kwang Prison in Bangkok, also known as the “Bangkok Hilton.”